tasmota/docs/docs/Blinds-and-Shutters.md

    Single press will move shutter to 100%, double press down to 0% and triple press to 50%.
 No hold action and no other shutter control by MQTT, `<mqtt>` is don't care here.

 - Setup for an "toggle" button: `ShutterButton<x> <button> toggle <mqtt>`
    Single press will toggle shutter, double press will move it to 50%.
+Be aware that the toggle select direction based on the current position.
+If the position is between 0..50% the shutter move to 100%.
+If the position is 51%..100% it moves to 0%.
 No hold action and no other shutter control by MQTT, `<mqtt>` is don't care here.

 More advanced control of the button press actions is given by the following `ShutterButton<x>` command syntax: